SpaceWalkPublishing/dbatch/council.md

 <span class="image left"><img src="{{ "/images/pic06.jpg" | absolute_url }}" alt="" /></span>
 <p>
 Our family carefully chose to make West Melbourne home.
 Its location is perfect.
 The schools are excellent.
 It's inland enough to reduce the worries of oceanside living, close to the airport, convenient for shopping, and easy to get to the amazing places in Brevard County.
-It's also very near our work places.
 West Melbourne is a strong and proud central Florida community supporting the core industries of the Space Coast.
 </p>

 <div class="box">